 Gap Year Days 31 – 34

 Ahhh, Budapest!
 We arrived early in the morning after our uneventful overnight train trip from Krakow.
-We knew we would have to waste some time before we could drop our bags off at our accomodation at twelve, and still couldn’t actually access the apartment until 2pm, the official checkin time.
-After seeing the rain as we walked out of the train station, Starbucks across the road seemed perfect!
+We knew we would have to waste some time before we could drop our bags off at our accommodation at twelve, and still couldn’t actually access the apartment until 2 pm, the official check-in time.

 The apartment we stayed in was fantastic, so it was worth the wait!
 It was huge, right in the middle of everything – literally metres from the main shopping/tourist street.

 We settled in and caught up on some of the boring stuff like washing our clothes.
 Seriously, it’s one of the hardest things to fit in while travelling.
-Usually there is no outside washing line to hang clothes up on and no dryer.
+Usually, there is no outside washing line to hang clothes up on and no dryer.

 We spent our first evening wandering along the banks of the Danube as the sun was going down.
 The weather had cleared up and now was warm and the place was buzzing with visitors and locals alike.

 We woke up the next day to more sunshine!
 This made it the perfect time to walk up Gellert Hill to look over Budapest and get our bearings.
 It was a decent climb, but so worth it as the view from the top was spectacular.

 Our stomachs soon called, and we made our way to the Great Market Hall which we had been assured was interesting to visit and had many fresh food stalls as well as food stalls to buy prepared traditional Hungarian meals.
 What we hadn’t been told though, was that it wasn’t open on Sundays!

 Our next option was to walk towards the Jewish Quarter.
 Our accommodation host had said we would find better and cheaper food there.

 The area immediately around our apartment in the popular Váci Street was aimed at tourists and therefore more pricey.
 It also wasn’t as good.